beingaryan/beingaryan.github.io/README.md

 * Bootstrap with few animations.

 ## Setup
+* Fork the repository at your profilet
-* Clone the repository
+* Git Clone the repository to your local machine
 * Replaced the content with your's info.

 ## TODO
-* Have to setup Gulp or Webpack for minification of script files.
 * Make it dynamic
 * Provide feature to change the themes or colors easily.

-## Changelog

-### 1.0.0

-* Relesed stable version with basic content
-* Added skills section
 ## License

 Completely free (MIT)!
 See [LICENSE.md](LICENSE.md) for more.